Kim wants N. Korea to make more nuclear material for bombs | Headlines

 Kim also examined the country's established plans for nuclear counterattacks as scientists briefed him on the North's latest nuclear-capable weapons systems and progress in technologies for mounting nuclear warheads on missiles, the agency said.

+A biennial South Korean defence document released in February said North Korea is estimated to have 70 kilograms (154 pounds) of weapons-grade plutonium, which some observers say is enough for about nine to 18 bombs.
+The document estimated that North Korea has “a considerable amount of” highly enriched uranium as well.

 North Korea's main nuclear complex in Yongbyon has facilities to produce both plutonium and highly enriched uranium, the two main bomb fuels used to build nuclear weapons.
-North Korea is believed to be operating at least one additional covert uranium enrichment facility, in addition to the one at its Yongbyon complex.
+North Korea is believed to be operating at least one additional covert uranium enrichment facility, in addition to the one at Yongbyon.

+In separate reports, KCNA said the North again detonated mock warheads during tests of nuclear-capable missiles and a purported underwater attack drone this week.
+The reports came a day after neighbouring militaries detected the North firing two short-range ballistic missiles off its eastern coast.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)